 These are additional resources that supplement the links referenced in Home Hospice Navigation: The Caregiver’s Guide.
 The website listed below to assist you in obtaining additional information and support to navigate home hospice care.

 MedlinePlus is the National Institutes of Health’s Web site for loved ones, their families, and friends.
-Produced by the National Library of Medicine, the world’s largest medical library, it brings you information about diseases, conditions, and wellness issues in language you can understand.
+Produced by the National Library of Medicine, the world’s largest medical library, it brings you information about diseases, conditions, and wellness issues in a language you can understand.
 MedlinePlus offers reliable, up-to-date health information, anytime, anywhere, and for free.
-This is a trusted site and contains valuable information and can be accessed from a variety of different electronic devices.
-MedlinePlus
+This is a trusted site and contains valuable information and can be accessed from a variety of different electronic devices: MedlinePlus

 Here are links to websites that may be of interest to you.